Digital Transformation. Through Change that Leads from Need to Value.

 Prof. Dr. Key Pousttchi describes the impact of digital transformation on companies in three dimensions:

 All three building blocks require a foundation in the form of digital skills.
 These include unified data and processes, analytical skills, business and IT integration and solution delivery.
-According to the study, digital transformation only works if management provides both the initiative and a compelling vision (top down) and if in the design more emphasis is placed on the “how” rather than the on the “what.”
+According to the study, digital transformation only works if management provides both the initiative and a compelling vision (top down).
+In the design more emphasis needs to be placed on the “how” rather than the on the “what.”

 It’s especially challenging for large companies to find a new orientation for providing services.
 A process-oriented, holistic reorganization is required with the goal of increasing productivity in terms of costs-time-quality (the magic triangle).
 To take on this task, the appointment of a Chief Digital Officer (CDO) is becoming increasingly common.
 This person is responsible for the operational impelementation of the digitalization strategy at the C-level.